hbui/setup-git-in-Linux/README.md

 	```
 	Press Enter when prompted to ‘‘Enter a file in which to save the key...’’ (this saves it to default location).

-	Optionally, enter a passphrase and re-enter (I chose to enter) and hit Return.
+	Optionally, enter a passphrase and re-enter it (I choose to enter) and hit Return.
 (If you choose to enter a passphrase, 	remember it.
 It will be the password to unlock your RSA key.) **Please note that it will not show as you type in the passphrase**.

 	This is similar to what you should see after step 2: